Takikomi gohan

 (炊き込みご飯, Takikomi gohan) is a Japanese rice dish seasoned with dashi and soy sauce and mixed with mushrooms, vegetables, meat, or fish.
 The ingredients are cooked together with the rice.
 The dish is consumed by people in Japan around the fall season since many root vegetables and mushrooms are harvested during this season in Japan.
 Ingredients will vary based on the seasonal vegetables and fish.
-Since the dish has nutritional value, and uses a small amount of rice with vegetables and proteins, some Japanese people eat it for dieting purposes.

 History

 Takikomi gohan was created during the Nara period.
 Rice was scarce then, so people conserved rice by adding millet or other cereals, wild vegetables, yam or Japanese radish, creating an early form of takikomi gohan called (糅飯, katemeshi).
 During the Muromachi period, katemeshi became popular, turned into a dish called (変わり飯, kawarimeshi) using ingredients such as barley, beans, and vegetables.
 Over time, people became creative and made a variety of dishes with seasonal ingredients.

 Difference from maze gohan

 Takikomi gohan is prepared by adding the ingredients, broth and seasonings to raw rice and cooking them together.
 In contrast, maze gohan (混ぜご飯) is prepared by first cooking rice alone, then mixing the ingredients into it.